Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >
 >Dynamic solar shadows: checked
 >
->Per-pixel lightning shader: UNCHECKED (It's extremely heavy on performance especially on a weak CPU)
+>Per-pixel lightning shader: uncheck (it's extremely heavy on performance especially on a weak CPU)
+>
+>Exponential distance multiplier 4.4
+>
+>Use high quality (exponential) fog: checked (can be unchecked in favour of performance)
+>
+>High quality atmosphere & distance colouring: checked

 8. Now we are going to run the **Distant land generator wizard** (the square button at the top left in the Distant Land tab).
 Hit **Select all** and then **Continue**.